Jurassic World: Fallen Kingdom: United Kingdom

 Filming in the United Kingdom began at the Langley Business Centre in Slough, England.
 Scenes shot at the business center included Claire's Dinosaur Protection Group office, old video diaries of Owen training his baby raptors, and Owen and Claire attempting to retrieve blood from the sedated T. rex.
 Much of the video diary footage was improvised by Pratt.
 Bayona, at the suggestion of his film editor, later decided to intercut Blue's surgery scene with footage from the video diaries.

 In April 2017, filming took place at Hartland Park—formerly the Pyestock jet engine test site—in Fleet, Hampshire, England, where the film's opening sequence was shot.
 It was filmed through the night and involved helicopters, rain machines, and lightning simulators to depict a thunderstorm.
 Bayona described the opening scene as a "massive action piece" that resembled the prologues used in James Bond films.
 Filming also occurred at Loch Long in Argyll and Bute, Scotland.

 The Cragside house was used as the exterior of the Lockwood Estate.

 Scenes were also filmed on sets at Hampshire's Hawley Common, where the exterior of Lockwood's mansion was built, as well as a mainland loading dock where the dinosaurs are brought.
-The exterior of the Arcadia was created entirely through computer-generated effects by Industrial Light & Magic (ILM), which worked on the previous films.
+The exterior of the Arcadia was created entirely through computer-generated imagery (CGI) effects by Industrial Light & Magic (ILM), which worked on the previous films.
 The ship's interior was constructed by Nicholson and his team as a large set at Pinewood Studios, and after filming, it was rebuilt to depict the large rooftop of the Lockwood Estate.
 The exterior of the Cragside country house in Northumberland, England, along with its coniferous surroundings, was also used to depict the Lockwood Estate exterior.
 The film crew took plate shots of Cragside and used a computer to combine the shots with footage filmed on set to create the exterior of the Lockwood Estate.
 No actors were involved in the Cragside shoot.